 Specificity | Names the domain (ML dataset splitting) and the core action (process split datasets into train/val/test sets), but doesn't list multiple concrete actions beyond the single splitting operation—no mention of stratification, shuffling, ratio configuration, or output formats. | 2 / 3 |

-Completeness | Explicitly answers both 'what does this do' (process split datasets into training, validation, and testing sets for ML model development) and 'when should Claude use it' (with a 'Use when' clause listing specific trigger phrases). | 3 / 3 |
+Completeness | Explicitly answers both 'what' (process split datasets into training, validation, and testing sets for ML model development) and 'when' (use when requesting 'split dataset', 'train-test split', or 'data partitioning') with clear trigger guidance. | 3 / 3 |

-Trigger Term Quality | Includes some natural trigger terms like 'split dataset', 'train-test split', and 'data partitioning', but misses common variations users would say such as 'train/val/test', 'holdout set', 'cross-validation', 'stratified split', or file format references like CSV/parquet. | 2 / 3 |
+Trigger Term Quality | Includes some natural trigger terms like 'split dataset', 'train-test split', and 'data partitioning', but misses common variations users would say such as 'holdout set', 'cross-validation', 'stratified split', 'train/val/test', or file format references like CSV/parquet. | 2 / 3 |

-Distinctiveness Conflict Risk | The description targets a clear niche—ML dataset splitting into train/val/test sets—with specific trigger terms that are unlikely to conflict with other skills like general data processing or model training skills. | 3 / 3 |
+Distinctiveness Conflict Risk | The description targets a clear niche—ML dataset splitting into train/val/test sets—with specific trigger terms that are unlikely to conflict with general data processing or other ML skills. | 3 / 3 |

 Total | 10 / 12 Passed |